Near-Optimal Parallel Approximate Counting via Sampling: The TPA Algorithm and Its Parallel Counterpart

-By \Cref{exponentialprop}, the distances between successive values $z(\beta_i)$ in each schedule $B_j$ follow the distribution $\mathcal E$; this is precisely the distribution of inter-arrival times in a rate-one Poisson Point Process (PPP).
-By the superposition principle, the union of values $z(B) \cap (z(\betamin), z(\betamax))$ forms a rate-$k$ PPP.
-The expected number of points is $k q$.
+\begin{proof} By \Cref{exponentialprop}, the distances between successive values $z(\beta_i)$ in each schedule $B_j$ are exponential until the process reaches the boundary.
+By the superposition principle, the union $z(B \cap (\betamin, \betamax))$ forms a rate-$k$ PPP.
+The expected number of interior points is at most $k q$, plus we add two boundary points.